MarekCichy/pt-br-classifier/README.md

 # pt-br-classifier

 ## Description
-The repository documents the entire process of building a ML model and deploying it:
+Classifying Portuguese texts according to their variety (European or Brazilian Portuguese) The repository documents the entire process of building a ML model and deploying it:
 - Scraping data from TED lectures with Scrapy
 - Basic data processing (Jupyter notebook, pandas)